-Solar electricity systems use photovoltaic (PV) cells to convert sunlight into electricity.
+Solar electricity systems use photovoltaic Solar panels have an approximate (PV) cells to convert sunlight into electricity.
 Most systems located in metropolitan Melbourne are connected to both the house and the national electricity grid and these are known as 'grid-connected' systems.
 This enables any energy generated in excess of the needs of the household to be fed into the grid for use elsewhere.
 Some homes, mostly located in rural areas, have what is known as a 'stand alone' system.
 This type of system feeds excess energy into a bank of batteries instead of the grid so it can be used at a later time, either at night or during a very cloudy day.
 Some systems are known as 'hybrids' where they are both connected to the grid and have a battery bank.
-Hybrid systems are useful for times when the mains power goes down and for controlling the ongoing cost of electricity use.

-Solar panels have an approximate lifespan of 25 years.
+Hybrid systems are useful for times when the mains lifespan of 25 years.
 Minimal maintenance is required over this timeframe, consisting mainly of regular washing with water.
 The panels work more efficiently when free of dust, leaves and bird droppings.